towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

     - selecting a trapping effect move additional times will make the move to go 2nd in the round.
 	- this is the same priority as the move Counter.
   - The counter only gets reset by switching or using a move that does not have the trapping effect.
-  - Reseting the counter will restore normal priority to trapping effect moves.
+  - Resetting the counter will restore normal priority to trapping effect moves.

 #New Gameplay Features